imJack6/RunForYourLife/README.md

 When you arrive at a total strange place, you found yourself alone.
 You've been told a monster is just a few kilometers away.
 Can you make yourself escape alive?
-Or perhaps, someone else found you eaten.
+Or perhaps, someone else could found you eaten.
 Yes, you can save your teammates.
 But that means giving up your own chance to make out alive quicker.
 Will you join this adventure?

 ## Play Method
-In the map, each team is randomly born in a strange place, fights against other players in a limited map, and survives to the end to be the final winner.
+In the map, each team is randomly spawned in separate places, fight against other players in a limited map, and survives to the end to be the final winner.

 ## Maintainers
 [Jack](https://github.com/imJack6)